APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 Default Behavior
 --------------------------
-The Mock middleware's behavior varies greatly depending on the HTTP request and the structure of your Swagger API.
+The Mock middleware's behavior varies greatly depending on the HTTP request and the structure of your OpenAPI definition.
 At a high level, the logic consists of __three steps__:

 1. [Determine if it's a collection or resource operation](#1-determine-if-its-a-collection-or-resource-operation)
 2. [Perform the corresponding action for the HTTP method](#2-perform-the-corresponding-action-for-the-http-method)